When we buy a motorcycle helmet, we like to assume that they are fit for purpose and provide a decent level of protection in the event of an accident.

-The only way we can know this is by purchasing a helmet that has been certified as passing a set of standards to test its protective ability.
+We can only know this by purchasing a helmet that has been certified as passing a set of standards to test its protective ability.

-In the UK the standard manufacturers have to meet in order to be able to sell their helmets is called ECE 22.
+In the UK, the standard manufacturers have to meet to sell their helmets is called ECE 22.

 The latest version of this is ECE 22.06.

-This article is going to explain everything you need to know about ECE 22.06 the latest standard in helmet regulations.
+This article will explain everything you need to know about ECE 22.06, the latest standard in helmet regulations.

 What is ECE 22.06?